Travel Planning Utility

 Can I use this calculator for train travel?

 Yes.
-Select Train and update transit and buffer values for your station routine.
+Select Train and enter the transit and buffer time you need for station access, boarding, and any platform uncertainty.